moby/buildkit/frontend/dockerfile/docs/rules/maintainer-deprecated.md

 ---
 title: MaintainerDeprecated
-description: The maintainer instruction is deprecated, use a label instead to define an image author
+description: The MAINTAINER instruction is deprecated, use a label instead to define an image author
 aliases:
   - /go/dockerfile/rule/maintainer-deprecated/
 ---